 Using an app that links all of your financial accounts can put that information at your fingertips.
-And if you have a SoFi Money® cash management account, you can use the “vaults” feature to earmark money for various savings goals (buying an engagement ring, making a down payment on a house, taking that dream trip), and track your savings in real time with the SoFi® app.
+And if you have a SoFi Checking and Savings® bank account online, you can use the “vaults” feature to earmark money for various savings goals (buying an engagement ring, making a down payment on a house, taking that dream trip), and track your savings in real time with the SoFi® app.

 Anyone who opens an investment account with SoFi® can use the app to follow investment savings progress as well.